lnicalo/pingpong/README.md

-# Quick Poc with Nameko, Kafka and Flask
+# Ping Pong Service PoC with Nameko, Kafka and Flask

 ## Architecture